anubhabghosh/danse_jrnl/README.md

 | - ukf_aliter_one_step.py (for running the unscented Kalman filter (UKF) at test-time for inference related to one-step ahead of forecasting!)
 | - k_net.py (for training the unsupervised KalmanNet model)
 | - dmm_causal.py (for training the deep Markov model with structured-approximation (DMM-ST-L))
-| - rnn.py (Class definition of the RNN model for DANSE)
+| - rnn.py (class definition of the RNN model for DANSE)

 - log/ (contains training and evaluation logs, losses in `.json`, `.log` files)
 - models/ (contains saved model checkpoints as `.pt` files)